 We assessed the effectiveness of the internal control over financial reporting as of December 31, 2010.
-In making this assessment, we used the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In addition, because of our subsequent decision to establish the full deferred tax asset valuation allowance, and the resulting restatement of United's consolidated financial statements described in more detail elsewhere in this Amendment, we have re-evaluated the effectiveness of United's internal control over financial reporting as of December 31, 2010.
+In conducting such assessment, we used the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).